 In January 2021, the U.S. Court of Appeals for the District of Columbia Circuit (D.C.
 Circuit) vacated the ACE Rule and remanded the record back to the EPA for further consideration consistent with its opinion, finding that the EPA misinterpreted the Clean Air Act when it determined that the language of Section 111 barred consideration of emissions reduction options that were not applied at the source.
 The Court also vacated the repeal of the Federal CPP.
 In February 2021, the EPA moved for a partial stay of the Court's mandate, noting that no Section 111(d) rule should go into effect until the EPA conducted new rulemaking in response to the January 2021 decision.
 The Court subsequently issued an order withholding issuance of the mandate with respect to the repeal of the Federal CPP and directing issuance of the mandate "in the normal course" for the vacatur of the replacement portion of the rule.
-In April 2021, numerous parties requested the Supreme Court's review of the
+In April 2021, numerous parties requested the Supreme Court's review of the D.C.

-D.C.
 Circuit's January 2021 decision, and in October 2021, the Supreme Court granted such review.
-Oral arguments are scheduled for February 2022 in this case.
+In June 2022, the Supreme Court reversed the D.C.
+Circuit and found that, under the major questions doctrine, the generation shifting approach to controlling greenhouse gas emissions used by the EPA in the Federal CPP exceeded the powers granted to the agency by Congress.